Al Qaeda in Yemen says it executes 14 soldiers

 Efforts by the military to crack down on the group in recent years have done little to undercut its ability to carry out spectacular attacks on government targets.

-The United States has repeatedly bombed al Qaeda with unmanned aerial drones, while energy rich Gulf states also worry at the deterioration of their strife-torn neighbour’s capacity to keep order.
+The United States has repeatedly bombed al Qaeda with unmanned aerial drones, while energy rich Gulf states also worry at the deterioration of their strife-torn neighbor’s capacity to keep order.